KarimJedda/cybergov/README.md

 - [ ] Await response from Subsquare team regarding the comment issue
 - [ ] Re-introduce confidence measures
 - [ ] Add the RAW JSON response to the `llm_analyses/*.jsons`
+- [ ] Load system prompts from files to let peopel edit them

 ## Ideas